- The Washington Times - Wednesday, November 5, 2025

 “America’s grocery stores and food suppliers are committed to ensuring access to safe, nutritious and affordable food, despite various economic headwinds, including supply chain issues, extreme weather events and animal disease outbreaks, and global trade conflicts,” said Heather Garlich, a senior vice president at FMI — The Food Industry Association.
 “Grocery stores are still able to provide a safe and reliable food supply despite low profit margins of an average of 1.7% and significant economic challenges.”

-An Amazon spokesperson noted that the online retail giant’s addition of ads to Prime Video has kept prices from increasing “in several years.”
+An Amazon spokesperson noted that the company’s addition of ads to Prime Video has kept prices from increasing “in several years.”

-The video streaming service’s basic plan with ads is free to Amazon Prime members and costs $8.99 a month for non-members.
+The video streaming service’s basic plan, which includes ads, is free for Amazon Prime members and costs $8.99 per month for nonmembers.

 “Customers also have the option to go ad-free with an additional $2.99 per month,” the spokesperson said.

-In an emailed statement, an American Hotel and Lodging Association spokesperson touted the group’s contribution to establishing “fee transparency” in a Federal Trade Commission rule issued last year.
+In an emailed statement, a spokesperson for the American Hotel and Lodging Association touted the group’s contribution to establishing “fee transparency” in a Federal Trade Commission rule issued last year.

 “This rule established an upfront-pricing standard, so all consumers will know the price of a hotel room, inclusive of any mandatory fees, at the start of the booking process when they are weighing their lodging options,” the hotel industry spokesperson said.